rome/tools/packages/@romejs/compiler/lint/rules/jsx-a11y/noRedundantRoles.test.md

  unknown:1:9 lint/jsx-a11y/noRedundantRoles FIXABLE ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ Using the role attribute article and the HTML element article is redundant, using the HTML
+  ✖ Using the role attribute article on the article element is redundant.
-    element is enough.

     <article role='article'></article>
              ^^^^^^^^^^^^^^